pavankomandur/Replenisher_taskService/README.md

 8. Logs
 9. Spring Security(implemented jwt)
 10  	Spring Transactions
+11.     implemented testcases using mocked objects and also wrote integration test cases.

 Front end Pages are developed and Integrated with backend, but still work needs to be done from frond end side on alignment, routing  and Menu